Ruby (programming language): Platform support

 Matsumoto originally developed Ruby on the 4.3BSD-based Sony NEWS-OS 3.x, but later migrated his work to SunOS 4.x, and finally to Linux.
 By 1999, Ruby was known to work across many different operating systems.
 Modern Ruby versions and implementations are available on all major desktop, mobile and server-based operating systems.
 Ruby is also supported across a number of cloud hosting platforms like Jelastic, Heroku, Google Cloud Platform and others.

 Tools such as RVM and RBEnv, facilitate installation and partitioning of multiple ruby versions, and multiple 'gemsets' on one machine.

 Repositories and libraries

 RubyGems is Ruby's package manager.
 A Ruby package is called a "gem" and can be installed via the command line.
 Most gems are libraries, though a few exist that are applications, such as IDEs.
 There are over 100,000 Ruby gems hosted on RubyGems.org.

 Many new and existing Ruby libraries are hosted on GitHub, a service that offers version control repository hosting for Git.

 The Ruby Application Archive, which hosted applications, documentation, and libraries for Ruby programming, was maintained until 2013, when its function was transferred to RubyGems.

+Critique

+Strings and Symbols

+Ruby has multiple string types which can cause problems.
+Both are garbage collected since Ruby 2.2.
+Before Ruby 2.2 creating lots of symbols would just leak memory.